While this Bahubali has more peaks to scale, the way he has battled challenges to reach this position is a story in itself.

 I would like to advice fellow aspirants:

-Don’t get disappointed, if you hear that your experience/age is above the average for the school.
+Don’t get disappointed, if you hear that your experience/age is above the average for the school (MBA after 8 years experience: Student life in UK).
 Most of the b-schools respect older candidates.
 But, just try to remain closer to the average class profile of the school.